History of Gloucester Firefighters

 Origins of the Gloucester Fire Department

 The origins of the Gloucester Fire Department began with the fire societies, men who banded themselves together for mutual protection.
-As early as 1789, when Cape Ann had a population of about 5,000, there was a Masonic Fire Society.
-The main purpose of these clubs was to fight fires, but they also had rules, orders and watchwords and met as a social group.
+As early as 1789, when Cape Ann had a population of about 5,000 people, there was a Masonic Fire Society.
+The main purpose of these clubs was to fight fires but they also had rules, orders, and watchwords and met as a social group.

 Early Firefighting Methods

 Each man was provided with two fire buckets.
-These were made of heavy leather and held about two gallons of water.
-When a fire alarm was sounded, either by firing three shots or by forcing open the door of the church and ringing the bell, the men gathered at the fire house where the engine (or a hand tub as it was called in those days) was stored.
-This large tub was on a platform, mounted on wheels and was drawn by men with ropes to the scene of the fire.
+These buckets were made of heavy leather and held about two gallons of water.
+When a fire alarm was sounded, either by firing three shots or by forcing open the door of the church and ringing the bell, the men gathered at the fire house where the engine (or a 'hand tub' as it was called in those days) was stored.
+This large tub was on a platform, mounted on wheels, and was drawn by men with ropes to the scene of the fire.

-The first engine houses were on Middle Street, near the library, and on Center Street.
-There were no records kept of the early fires but, as the laws were very strict, the people were careful not to do anything that would cause damage by fire.
-The earliest fire engines all had names and they were called Volant, Cataract and Extinguisher.
+The first engine houses were on Middle Street near the Sawyer Free Library, and on Center Street.
+There were no records kept of the early fires but as the laws were very strict, the people were careful not to do anything that would cause damage by fire.
+The earliest fire engines all had names and they were called Volant, Cataract, and Extinguisher.